weka/csi-wekafs/docs/NFS.md

 - **Network Configuration**: NFS interface group IP addresses must be accessible from the Kubernetes cluster nodes
 - **Security**: NFS transport is less secure than the native WekaFS driver, and may require additional security considerations
 - **QoS**: QoS is not supported for NFS transport
+- **Organizations and Multitenancy**: NFS transport can be used only for filesystems in `Root` organization.
+    If you need to use a filesystem in a different organization, you must use the native WekaFS driver.

 ### Host Network Mode
 Weka CSI Plugin will automatically install in `hostNetwork` mode when using NFS transport.